17 Fundamental Mock Trial Objections and How to Make Them

 Q: Since you go by “Doctor,” is it true that you are a licensed medical doctor?

 A: Oh, no. I meet a lot of people on my rides through the forest, and people started coming to talk to me when they’re upset.
 I’ve always offered them a cup of hot tea.
 About 20 years ago, I started experimenting with the herbs in the forest and making different kinds of teas.
 I logged all of my experiments and found that different herbal blends help people in different ways.

-Q: Doctor Dwarf, based on your expertise, what was the cause of Snow White’s death?
+Q: Doctor Rider, based on your expertise, what was the cause of Snow White’s death?